VinishaWagh/Rock-Paper-Scissors-Game/README.md

 * Open index.html in your browser.
 * Choose Rock, Paper, or Scissors.
 * The computer randomly selects an option, and the winner is determined:
- Rock beats Scissors
+ Rock beats Scissors \n
- Scissors beat Paper
+ Scissors beat Paper \n
- Paper beats Rock
+ Paper beats Rock \n